mdpoleto/tupa/index.md

 git clone https://github.com/mdpoleto/tupa.git
 ```

-To easily use **TUPÃ**, copy the directory pathway to **TUPÃ** folder and include an alias in your ~/.bashrc:
+To easily use **TUPÃ**, export the pathway to the executable *TUPA.py* in your ~/.bashrc:
 ```
-alias tupa="python /path/to/the/cloned/repository/TUPA.py"
+export PATH=/path/to/the/cloned/repository/:$PATH
 ```

 ## TUPÃ Usage
 **TUPÃ** calculations are based on parameters that are provided via a configuration file,
 which can be obtained via the command:
 ```
-tupa -template config.conf
+TUPA.py -template config.conf
 ```

 The configuration file usually contains: